matthewmueller/nimbis/Readme.md

       groups : [ String groupID, String groupID, ... ]
       comments : [ String commentID, String commentID, ...]

+> Note: Normally we would pass down the `group` information because we need it right away.
+The thing is we need to link it with the User.groups collection anyway in order to listen to updates.
+Therefore, on load we link the groupIDs passed down in the Message Objects with the groups passed down in the User Object

     Comment Object
       id : String
       author : User Object